How to Apply

 You may submit an online application by clicking Apply Online.
 Online applications are accepted until the published priority deadlines for each semester.
 Online applications are accepted until the published priority deadlines for each semester.
 To be certain you are completing the appropriate application, please visit our student criteria page before beginning an online application.

-- Please Note: Applicants with Certificate of Achievement diplomas and General Equivalency Diplomas (GED) are not eligible for admission to Grambling; however, we can assist you with a referral to the BPCC @ GSU Program where you can complete the requirements to be admitted to Grambling State University.
+- Please Note: Applicants with Certificate of Achievement diplomas and General Equivalency Diplomas (GED) are not eligible for admission to Grambling; however, we can assist you with a referral to other programs where you can complete the requirements to be admitted to Grambling State University.